CALL – 0800 246 5668 – Adept UK – Surveyor

 In many cases drying will take a long time, often taking years, especially where some types of older buildings are affected.
 Therefore, secondary measures will often be required to prevent further damage by timber decay fungus before it is effectively arrested by the drying process.

-DRY ROT TREATMENT SPECIALISTS & WOOD ROT TIMBER SURVEYORS ASSESSING DRY ROT OUTBREAKS
+DRY ROT CONTROL SPECIALISTS & WOOD ROT TIMBER SURVEYORS ASSESSING DRY ROT OUTBREAKS

 Removal of all timber affected by dry rot is destructive but necessary in principle.
 Retaining affected timber presents problems for the structural integrity of the building and falling debris can be a hazard to occupants and others if decay continues.
 Timber already below 20 per cent moisture content presents little risk of further decay.
 Special building measures are necessary if timber is to be retained, including isolation from damp masonry by way of incorporating a damp proof membrane or using metal joist hangers etc.

-DRY ROT TREATMENT SPECIALISTS MASONRY TREATMENT FOR DRY ROT
+DRY ROT CONTROL SPECIALISTS MASONRY TREATMENT FOR DRY ROT

 The most important role of chemical dry rot treatments of the masonry is to prevent the fungus from obtaining access to a fresh food supply in the form of timber in adjacent areas, or replacement timbers being introduced into the area.
 For this purpose, localised chemical treatments of the masonry (cordon sanitaire) can create a useful barrier between the dry rot fungus on the wall and the wood.